 Credit: World Construction Today

 The material you use in the bunker's construction can have a big role in its long-term endurance.
-Concrete is a good option for your bunker.
-It's simple to work with, durable, and may last a lifetime with minimal maintenance.
+Concrete is an excellent option – it's easy to work with, durable, and can last a lifetime with minimal maintenance.
 It's also budget-friendly.
 Consider combining concrete with bricks.
 Bricks are sturdy, affordable, and excellent insulators.

-Similarly, using wood to build your bunker's foundation or the entire structure is not a good idea.
-Wood is porous and susceptible to moisture, and it can decay and weather.
-You don't want the ceiling of your underground bunker to collapse on you.
-It's also prone to infestation, which will be a major issue in your bunker.
+Do not use wood to build your bunker's foundation or the entire structure.
+Wood is porous, vulnerable to moisture, and can rot and deteriorate.
+You certainly don't want your bunker's ceiling collapsing on you.
+Plus, it's prone to infestations, which can become a major issue in your bunker.